tlevine/www.thomaslevine.com/content/!/tom-seeks-open-data-work/index.md

 ---
-title: I want to help you share data
+title: Can I help you share data?
 description: I'm looking for work that will let me study open data all day.
-twitter_description: And it's more than just open data
+twitter_description: That could be open data, but it's also a lot more.
 tweet_text: Hi Twitter.
 I'm looking for work that will let me study open data all day.
 ---
 As you may have realized, I've recently been [studying](/open-data)